Mission

 The Lifebuoy of Leadership

 People often ask me why leadership seems so challenging.
 I’m quite visual, so I often use simple metaphors to understand and explain things.
-This morning, while thinking about how…
+This morning, while thinking about how to explain…

 "Becoming a leader is synonymous with becoming yourself.
 It’s precisely that simple, and it’s also that difficult”